monozar/Seera_DataQA/README.md

 ### Challenge One:
 **Task Summary:**
-The task involved validating customer-related data in an SQL table and determining whether the table is suitable for sign-off and sharing with stakeholders.
-The validation was performed using SQL queries, and the output was reviewed for potential issues.
-Within this repo("Validation Queries results" and "SQL Queries"), you'll discover the SQL validation queries along with their corresponding results.
+The task involved validating customer-related data in an SQL table and determining whether the table is suitable for sign-off and sharing with stakeholders.The validation was performed using SQL queries(MySQL as DBMS), and the output was reviewed for potential issues.
+You'll discover the SQL validation queries along with their corresponding results for this challenge within this repo under 'Chanllenge one' directory

 **Validation Results:**
 1. NULL Values: